-Ultralight aircraft, as well as all the structures on which it acts a non-negligible aerodynamic force, can be subject to flutter.
-Indeed, both the German LTF-UL (ultra-light aircraft), the EASA CS-VLA (very-light aircraft), and the EASA CS-VLR (very-light rotorcraft) regulations prescribe dedicated certification tests in order to verify that any aircraft is flutter free in its flight envelope.
+Aircrafts, as well as all the structures on which it acts a non-negligible aerodynamic force, can be subject to flutter.
+Indeed, EASA CS-23, EASA VLA and German LTF-UL (ultra-light aircraft), regulations prescribe dedicated certification tests in order to verify that any aircraft is flutter free in its flight envelope.

 Vicoter realizes all the experimental tests and numerical analyses needed to comply with the paragraph 629 of the standards according to well established procedures and state of art instrumentation and alghorithms.

 The method used by Vicoter to determine the flutter speed is the following:

 - To measure the experimental modes of the aircraft by a GVT (Ground Vibration Test).